 Aladdin Sane itself almost subverted Ziggy Stardust.
 As important an album as it is, the previous record was a staright ahead rock and roll album.
 Aladdin Sane has plenty of twists and turns that could very easily confuse the teenage listener who dug Suffragette City.
 Take Time, a fucked up burlesque cabaret featuring the immortal line; “Time, he flexes like a whore/Falls wanking to the floor“.

-1976’s Station to Station saw further progression, and is a very transitional record between the soul of Young Americans and the upcoming Berlin trilogy.
+1976’s Station to Station saw further progression, and is a very transitional record between the soul of Young Americans and his next creative streak.
 Golden Years provided another top ten US hit, although Bowie claimed to have no memory of making the album due to his massive cocaine intake.
 Drugs and paranoia were running rampant, with Bowie shocking his band with the sheer volume of cocaine he got through in a day, telling of imminent fascist uprisings and, in one memorable incident, closing the curtains during an interview as he thought he had seen a body fall from the sky.
 Clearly something had to change.

 In these days of X Factor overload, where singers seemingly must have accompanying sob stories and where it is apparently acceptable for an artist to want to win a recording contract purely to ‘make a better life’ (i.e. win a lot of money) for themselves and their family, it is worth reflecting on the creative drive that Bowie obviously had and how it can/should define an artist.
 The odious cry of wanting a better life is simply not a good enough reason to make records or call yourself an artist, and simply playing an instrument shouldn’t necessarily make you an artist.